BIX-Digital/PMC/CONTRIBUTING.md

 ## Notes
-* Please note that all masters and all other from OpenDevStack derived tags need to stay clean at each point in time.

-* OpenShift and Rundeck must be configured to point to the production branch.
+Please note that all masters and all other from OpenDevStack derived tags need to stay clean at each point in time.
+OpenShift and Rundeck are configured to point to the production branch, where you can make changes.